 The results of the study show some interesting considerations.
 Regarding H1 it seems that there are certain speakers who do not show strong intra-speaker similarity (6 out of 40 are in this situation).
-The immediate reflection is if these could be labelled as "goats" in Doddington's Zoo [13].
+The immediate reflection is if these could be labelled as "goats" in Doddington's Zoo [[13]].
 As far as H2 is concerned it seems that most MZ twins show reasonable inter-speaker (within-pair) similarity except in one pair out of 7.
 Whether this could be due to behavioural rather than to genetic factors is an open question.
 In DZ twins (H3) the situation is similar (only 1 out of 5 pairs show low inter-speaker scores).
 Non-twin brothers fulfil H4 relatively well, since all 4 pairs considered showed scores over the background baseline.
 Finally non-relative subjects showed scores well around the background baseline giving a good description of what would be considered the normal situation in unrelated speakers.

-A possible complementary explanation involves the parameters sensitive to the study out of the 65 set considered.
-It seems that the parameters that have been used in such comparisons show a great influence of both genetic and environmental factors.
+A possible complementary explanation involves the 65 parameter set in such comparisons where some of them may show a greater influence from both genetic and environmental factors.
 If only the comparisons of MZ twin pairs had yielded large matches, the only explanation possible would be genetic influence.
 However, the fact that similar values are obtained for MZ and DZ twins cannot lead to that conclusion.
-The impact of external factors (like a similar living and educational environment, same age, etc.) must be more relevant than it may be thought a priori in this kind of voice studies.

-Further research would be necessary especially in order to study the role of the specific parameters (out of the 65 possible features) intervening in the results from each comparison.
-Likewise, it seems vital to consider a reanalysis with more speakers.
+The impact of external factors (like a similar living and educational environment, same age, etc.) may be more relevant than it may be thought a priori in this kind of voice studies.
+Further research would be necessary in order to study the role of each specific parameter intervening in the results, and to extend the study to more speakers.

-Acknowledgments.
-This work is being supported by an FPU grant from the Ministry of Education, a grant from the International Association for Forensic Phonetics and Acoustics, and by research grants TEC2009-14123-C04-03 and TEC2012-38630-C04-04 from Plan Nacional de I+D+i, Ministry of Science and Innovation of Spain.
+Acknowledgments: This work is supported by an FPU grant from the Ministry of Education, a grant from the International Association for Forensic Phonetics and Acoustics, and by grants TEC2009-14123-C04-03 and TEC2012-38630-C04-04 from Plan Nacional de I+D+i, Ministry of Economy and Competitiveness of Spain.